Joshua beats Franklin on points in London

 Tempers flared after the final bell as the two fighters squared up to each other, prompting their teams to enter the ring and be separated by security.

-It is Joshua's first win in more than two years, having lost consecutive bouts to Oleksandr Usyk.
+It is Joshua's first win in more than two years, having lost consecutive bouts to WBA (Super), IBF and WBO world champion Oleksandr Usyk.

-"It was important to win.
-Jermaine has a good duck-and-dive style, somebody else from Britain will probably knock him out," Joshua said.
+"No knockout, so no good.
+It is a brutal sport, but knockouts are everything.
+I'm not too happy," Joshua told 5 Live Boxing.

-"I respect him, he did well.
-I should have knocked him out but it is done.
-On to the next.
-He is here to prove himself, not roll over.
-I wish I could have knocked him out."
+"I could have thrown more shots, and I should have, no excuses.
+But I will.
+That is part of coming back; you have to be your own biggest critic."

 Joshua has now won 25 fights, with 22 stoppages, and lost three since turning professional in 2013.